ARM-DOE/sts/README.md

 If STS is configured to be a sender, two threads are started for managing the outgoing flow: **File Watcher** and **Outgoing Manager**.
 A similar set of threads will exist for any additionally configured target host.
 Each target has its own configuration block.
 STS does not currently support the sending of files from a single source directory to multiple targets.
 In send mode STS will also use a configurable number of threads used for actually making the HTTP requests to the configured target.

-STS starts a separate thread that acts as the **Web Server** listening on the configured port.
+STS starts a separate thread that acts as the **HTTP Server** listening on the configured port.
 It is meant to act as the reception point for both send and receive incoming messages but only actively serves for both if configured to do so.

 If STS is configured to run as a receiver, an additional **File Watcher** thread for watching the stage directory is started.